shubhajit-s/shubhajit-s/README.md

 ## Introduction

 Experienced IT Security Specialist with over 9 years of experience.
 Skilled in Cybersecurity, Cloud Infrastructure (AWS, Azure), and System & Network Administration.
-Proficient in technologies like Cisco Meraki, AD/Jumpcloud, and Vulnerability Management tools.
-Committed to advancing security practices and seeking a dynamic role in a progressive organization.
-Strong collaborator with a focus on fortifying digital defenses and reducing cyber risks.

 ## Objective
 Dedicated to implementing innovative security practices and technologies while seeking opportunities to contribute to a progressive organization.
 Focused on collaborating with teams to fortify digital defenses and drive the reduction of cyber risks.